 Ulcers require more intensive treatment.
 Your podiatrist may prescribe antibiotics to clear any infection before performing a procedure to remove the unhealthy tissue.
 Removing this tissue can help encourage healing.
 Investing in well-fitting shoes or custom orthotic shoe inserts can also relieve discomfort.

-To learn more about wound care, call North Florida Foot & Ankle Specialists or schedule an appointment online today.
+To learn more about wound care, call North Florida Foot & Ankle Specialists to schedule an appointment today.